marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

   - rails
 ---

-Graphs are data structures tremendously useful to understand and represent many real world problems in all kinds of areas such as business, government, and business.
+Graphs are data structures highly useful to understand and represent many real world problems in all kinds of areas such as business, government, and science.

 <!--more-->